SJTU-IPADS/Bamboo/README.md

 - Mixtral8*7b level sparse activation model
 - Better base and chat-7B model

+## License

+The code is licensed under Apache-2.0, while model weights are fully open for academic research and also allow **free** commercial usage.

 ## Citation
 Please kindly cite using the following BibTeX: